subarubingo/Spying-Bird-Nest-with-RSPi-and-Python/building_phase.md

 Anyhow, the construction begun on Marchh 14, 2021.

 ### (2) Cutting the board into parts

+All components were cut out from a single PT 8-foot board using a handsaw.
+No power tools here!
+We did use the power drill to drill the nails, however.

 <img src="images/01_building3.jpg" width="350"> <img src="images/01_building4.jpg" width="350">

 ### (3) Sanding the surfaces

 We used the 2-inches diameter power saw to make the entrance.
 Need to sand the interior smooth so that birds don't get stuck!

 <img src="images/01_building1.jpg" width="350"> <img src="images/01_building2.jpg" width="350">

 ### (4) Wiring the electronic components